Lubawa: History

 Following the 1939 invasion of Poland, which started World War II, the region was occupied by Nazi Germany, and from 26 October 1939 to 1945 as Löbau was administered as part of Regierungsbezirk Marienwerder in the new province of Reichsgau Danzig-West Prussia.
 The Polish population was subjected to various repressions and atrocities.
 The Einsatzgruppe V carried out mass searches of houses, offices etc. in September 1939.
 On 7 December 1939, the Selbstschutz carried out a public execution of 10 Polish inhabitants.
 The German Nazi regime housed a secret camp in the town for Polish children and teenagers aged 10–17, mostly boys.
 The children were subjected to forced labour, beatings, malnutrition and even executions.
 Children reaching the age of majority were deported to the Stutthof concentration camp and its subcamps.
 With the approaching Eastern Front, the camp was dissolved in January 1945 and the remaining children were deported to Germany.
 After the end of war, Lubawa was again part of Poland where it remained since then.

 Economy

 Lubawa is an important centre of furniture industry.
-Also, a "Lubawa S.A." company is located there, which is the biggest Polish producer of military equipment such as bulletproof vests, currently used by the Polish Army and the Polish press.
+Also, a "Lubawa S.A." company is located there, which is producer of military equipment such as bulletproof vests, currently used by the Polish Army and the Polish press.